-And today when you go onto many ancestry sites, you notice that while names like “Hamill” are included – there are a small portion of Irish folks jumping up and down in the corner protesting that this is also an Irish name!
+You’ll notice on many ancestry sites that surnames like ‘Hamill’ are included.
+However there is still a small portion of Irish folks jumping up and down in the corner protesting that this is also an Irish name!
 And they are right – to a point!

 So, when a reader chastises me for using the incorrect spelling for an Irish surname (e.g. Maguire instead of McGuire) – I reply that the ONLY correct spelling is the original Irish.
-So, I recommend that you find out the original Irish for your Irish surname, learn to phonetically pronounce it – and learn all the English variations that have come along for this name over the centuries.
-This will open up a whole new world of understanding in your Irish Heritage journey as you “widen the net” to include many possibilities of mutations of your surnames – but all anchored to a single Irish language origin.
+So, I recommend that you find out the original Irish for your Irish surname.
+Then learn to phonetically pronounce it.
+Then learn all the English variations that have come along for this name over the centuries.
+This will open up a whole new world of understanding in your Irish Heritage journey.
+As you “widen the net” to include many possibilities of mutations of your surnames.
+But all anchored to a single Irish language origin.

 Right, we are almost there.
-But let’s finish off the map to guide our journey with three questions that I often get from the readers of Your Irish Heritage.
+But let’s finish off the roadmap to guide our journey with three questions that I often get from the readers of Your Irish Heritage.

-These are probably the three most frequent reader questions I get asked on Your Irish Heritage.
+To finish off our roadmap, let’s look at three questions I often get asked.
 With these answers we will finish off the map that we are developing – a map to help you anticipate and avoid the main obstacles when reaching your Irish surname family tree.

 Recently I got an email from a lady who goes by the surname of “McGee”.
 She asked: “I met a lady called “McCoy” last year – she insisted we are distant cousins – how could that be?”

-Looking through our reader list on Your Irish Heritage – I notice that we have Keyes, MacHugh, Gee, McGee, O’Hea, Hayes, MacKaw Makay and McCoy.
+Looking through our reader list on Your Irish Heritage – I notice that we have Keyes, MacHugh, Gee, McGee, O’Hea, Hayes, MacKaw, Makay and McCoy.
 All of these Gaelic surnames have something in common.
 They have all been anglicized from the same Irish surname – Aodh.
-“Mac Aodha” (son of Aodh) or “O hAodha” (descendent of Aodh).
+“Mac Aodha” (son of Aodh) or “O hAodha” (descendant of Aodh).

 Aodh/Aedh (pronounced “Aay” – rhymes with “hay”) was a very popular first name in Ireland up to the 10th century.